Piper (video game): Development

 It was announced on June 15, 1995 that Splash Studios had signed Mighty Morphin Power Rangers actor Jason David Frank as the titular role.
 He began shooting in Redmond on July 1, the day after the premiere of Mighty Morphin Power Rangers: The Movie.
-The 25-member cast also included veteran Jeff Harry Woolf and newcomer Sarah Wayn, and animatronic and computer animated rats were added as the villains.
+The 25-member cast also included veteran Jeff Harry Woolf and newcomer Sarah Wayn, and animatronic and computer-animated rats were added as the villains.
 The actors shot their scenes in front of a blue screen.

 The game contains 3D computer graphic environments created by Silicon Graphics.
 The game had a budget in excess of $1 million.
 It contained an original screenplay and soundtrack.
 The CD-ROM version of the game underwent testing in August 1995.
 It was to be distributed through Broderbund Software's Affiliated Label Program.

 A 45-minute video version of Piper was created by Splash Studios for broadcast and home video release, and the game's assets were adapted into an online adventure game titled Midas Valley Gold Rush for the Splash Kids forum on the then-upcoming MSN Games platform.

 In creating this game, Splash Studios intended to create a new genre: "a movie kids can watch in episodes, punctuated by interactive games".

 Critical reception

 The Seattle Times deemed it a "technically stunning interactive movie", and noted that their play testers enjoyed replaying scenes to learn lines of songs and sing along.
 The game was highly recommended by Billboard, noting that it pushed the boundaries rather than being another Living Books clone.
-Popular Electronics thought the game would appeal to children of all ages.
+Popular Electronics commented that the game could appeal to children of all ages.